tekioplugins/tekio_forms/documentation/base_form_builder.md

 # Base Form Builder!

-This is only for initial planning and development json will change trough planning
+This is the base form widget, its the base that gets all fields and builds upon them.

 ## Fields

-Explain all fields possible to be done
+You can edit the following fields:

+ - formKey **(required)** - Field that represents the key value that represents the field, this needs to be unique.
+ - formFields **(required)** - List of fields to build.

 ## Json Format